CellanomeDLS/internal-installer/bucket/README.md

 ### Component Manifest: `cellanome-vips.x.y.z-[b]`

-Installs the [libvips](https://www.libvips.org/) image processing library
+Installs the [libvips](https://www.libvips.org/) image processing library (from a copy on the Cellanome storage).

 `url`: a copy of the libvips artifact.
 Available [here](https://github.com/libvips/libvips/releases).
 Uses the "Windows binaries" and the x64 "web" version.
 For example, the archive named `vips-dev-w64-web-8.15.2.zip`.
 `extract_dir`: the name of the top level folder in the zip file.